 Erin has always had a special place in her heart for animals.
 Giving them a voice, supporting and loving them is a mission she could not refuse.
 Originally from Maryland, she came to Vermont for school in 2000.
 Her journey with HSCC began in 2013 when she started volunteering.
 Erin did everything from cleaning to event help and loved every minute.
-Over that time she adopted a cat, Emma, and a puppy, Siena from HSCC.
-Together with her other cat, Endo, husband, Jesse and now their other dog Shelby they are a very happy family.
+Over time she's adopted a cat, Emma and two dogs, Siena and Shelby from HSCC.

 Having grown up with all sorts of animals, from cats and dogs to birds and reptiles, Chelsea developed a love and respect for them all.
 While in the social work field she fostered numerous dogs through a local rescue and knew that she wanted a job that combined both of her passions: helping people and helping animals.
 HSCC has been a chance to do just that.
 Chelsea enjoys working with people who share those same passions and for an organization that is always striving to improve the lives of animals, both in and out of the shelter.

 A native Vermonter and lifelong animal lover, Amanda comes to HSCC after several years working in the health and wellness field.
 After graduating from the University of Vermont in 2011 with a degree in Nutrition & Food Science, she pursued certifications in personal training, group fitness instruction, and health coaching.
 Along the way, Amanda began to dabble in blogging, web design and social media management.
 While she has spent her professional life focusing on people, animals are really who are closest to her heart.